-Fear of Missing Out (FOMO)
+Fear of Missing Out (FOMO) rch of Medical Science Review

 FOMO has emerged as a vast mental aspect contributing to tension amongst teens.
 Przybylski et al. (2013) define FOMO because the pervasive apprehension that others are having rewarding stories from which one is absent.
 Their research related to over 2,000 individuals determined that better FOMO rankings had been strongly linked to social media dependency and anxiety signs and symptoms.
 Teenagers with excessive FOMO often enjoy pressure from the want to stay up to date and linked, exacerbating their tension.